 The main cause of female incarceration is poverty.
-It predominantly concerns young, poor, single mothers with a low level of education and income.
+It predominantly concerns young, poor, single mothers with low levels of education and income.
 Being behind bars for years without an opportunity to earn an income pushes them even further down the ranks of society.

-With new skills and fair wages they can learn to support themselves, send their children to school, save up for a crime-free future and ultimately, break the cycle of poverty.
+With new skills and fair wages they can learn to support themselves, send their children to school, save up for a crime-free future and ultimately break with the cycle of poverty.

-We are pioneering a new way of operating a production inside prisons and we consult external expert partners to make sure that we are constantly developing and becoming better in creating the best suited model for each production site.
+Together we are pioneering a new way of producing fashion - a new way of running a production inside prisons.
+We are constantly making sure to developing and becoming better in creating the best suited model for each production site.

-We believe that women in prison should be treated fairly in all aspects of employment equal to employment outside of prison.
+We believe that women in prison should be treated fairly in all aspects of employment equal to fair local employment outside of prison.
 Investing in their future is an investment into a better world.

 We are developing country-specific payment schemes that best fit conditions at hand in order to ensure that each woman in our production earns at least the local living wage of the country we operate in, as recommended by the ILO.

-Depending on her level of competence, responsibility and production quality, every woman has the opportunity to earn benefits on top of her base wage.
-The women are recruited freely based on motivation and skills, and they never work overtime.
+Depending on the level of competence, responsibility and production quality, every woman has the opportunity to earn benefits on top of her fixed base wage.
+The women are recruited freely based on motivation and skills and they never work overtime.

 Rocio is smart, talented and professional.
 The other girls named her 'la major trabajadora', the best worker.
 Her family live far away which means she never gets any visitors so the opportunity to work means a lot to her.

 After High School, Rocio moved to Cusco and worked in a fashion store.
 She fell in love with an older man who asked her to drive some new girls to Cusco, who would work in his store.
 She states that she didn't know they were hired as prostitutes.
 She got stopped by police control and is serving time for human trafficking.
 Her boyfriend disappeared and she never heard from him again.